evalenti99/Weights-and-Batch-size/README.md

 ## Starting 🚀

-The code is written in Python.
+The code is written in **Python**.
 Download the main file and import it to your computer.
 If using Google Colab, go to your _Execution environment_ and select _GPU_.
+That will fast execution times.

 ## Executing the code ⚙️